php-fig/fig-standards/proposed/psr-1-coding-style-guide/0700-function-and-method-declarations.md

         // function body
     }

-All functions are namespaced; global functions are disallowed.

 Strongly consider using static class methods rather than functions; this will help support autoloading.

+Global functions are strongly discouraged.
+If a global function is unavoidable, prefix it with the vendor and package name.

+    <?php
+    function Vendor_Package_FunctionName()
+    {
+        // function body
+    }

 Methods
 -------